geb/geb/doc/manual/src/chapters/040-pages.md

         dynamicallyAdded(wait: true, required: false) { $("p.dynamic") }
     }

-Then if wait timeout expires when retrieving `dynamicallyAdded` there will be no `WaitTimeoutException` thrown and `null` value will be returned.
+Then if wait timeout expires when retrieving `dynamicallyAdded` there will be no `WaitTimeoutException` thrown and the last closure evaluation value will be returned.
+If there is an exception thrown during closure evaluation it will be wrapped in an [`UnknownWaitForEvaluationResult`](api/geb/waiting/UnknownWaitForEvaluationResult.html) instance and returned.

 Waiting content blocks are subject to “implicit assertions”.
 See the section on [implicit assertions][implicit-assertions] for more information.